martinfrances107/rust_d3_geo/README.md

 </tr>
 <td><strong>examples/globe/drag_and_zoom</strong> <br/><br/>
   This is similar to the other globe applications.
 As an example it deliberatly mixes typescript methods with rust.
-  The typescript is responsible for handling the mouse events and calculating the quaternion and finally calcuting the appropiate change in rotation.
+  The typescript is responsible for handling the mouse events and calculating the quaternion and finally calculating the appropiate change in rotation.
 In a typescript render loop calls to a rust function render the globe.
 </td>

 <td><image src="https://raw.githubusercontent.com/martinfrances107/rust_d3_geo/main/images/drag_and_zoom.png"> </td>